cnwachukwu/quizApp-assgn/README.md

  This is a CLI based quiz game  to find out how much my friends know me.
 It was writing in Nodes.js language.

- I enjoin you to go ahead and try it out cos you'll definitely love it.
+ I enjoin you to go ahead and try it out because you'll definitely love it.